Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Why Do We Need the Unit of Work in Repository Design Pattern?

 We have already discussed the Repository Design Pattern using ASP.NET Core MVC with Entity Framework Core.
-And we have discussed we can create a Generic Repository and a Non-Generic Repository.
+And we have discussed we can create a Generic Repository and Non-Generic Repositories.
 All the common operations will be implemented in the Generic Repository, and Entity Specific Unique Operations will be implemented in the Non-Generic Repository.
 For each entity, we need to create a Separate Non-Generic Repository.

 Now, suppose we have one controller, let us say EmployeesController, which will work with multiple repositories, let’s say Employee and Department Repositories.
 Then we will face the problem.
 When the controller works with multiple repositories, in that case, both repositories will generate and maintain their own instance of the DbContext class.
 In such a case, if the SaveChanges method of one of the repositories fails and the SaveChanges method of the other one succeeds, it will result in database inconsistency.
-Without the Unit of work, this situation can be represented in the following diagram.
+Without the Unit of work, this situation can be represented as shown in the below diagram.

 Implementing Unit of Work in Repository Design Pattern